Learning how to code from scratch vs using drag-&-drop editors

 1. Personalize your ENTIRE website

 Drag-and-drop editors come in really shiny packaging.
 With slick websites telling you all the benefits you’ll receive, it’s easy to get sucked in.

-However, everyone’s needs are different, and often you’ll build 90% of your project, only to realise your platform can’t do the rest of what you need.
-Whether it’s slightly more complex analytics implementation, interactive elements, e-commerce functions or more, there’s a very high chance you’ll come across something you won’t be able to do because the developer of the tool hadn’t built it in.
+However, everyone’s needs are different, and often you’ll build 90% of your project, only to realize your platform can’t actually do what you need.
+Whether it’s a slightly more complex analytics implementation, interactive elements, or e-commerce functions there will be tools that the developer didn’t build into the website.

 Even the best WYSIWYG platforms produce less-than-optimal code.
 While you might never see this code (as it’s not designed to be), it still does affect the overall performance of your website.

 Messy or suboptimal code often leads to slower website load times, which is both bad for user experiences and SEO.

 Eventually, there will come a time you will need to grow your website along with your business.
 Whether you give this code to a web developer to build on or you decide to work on it yourself, you’ll have a much harder (and longer) time trying to sort through lumps of unfamiliar code.

 While monthly memberships might seem worth it compared to the challenge (and initial investment) of learning how to code, you are often paying quite a bit of money to have relatively little control over what you want to create.
 In the long run, this could come to be more expensive than taking a coding class.